stephenjacobsio/stephen-jacobs-website/README.md

 ### Content
 Update the content files in `src/data/` to change the displayed information.
 The TypeScript types ensure content structure remains consistent.

-## License

-MIT License - See LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request

-## Contact

-For questions or suggestions, please open an issue in the repository.